Range Rover Vogue review

 The Range Rover Vogue’s twin tailgate allows you to open one or both parts as needed: leaving the bottom half in place makes it easy to pop smaller items straight into the boot, while lowering it gives you a useful temporary seating area.

 In the rear there’s plenty of width and a flat floor for three people to sit alongside each other in comfort and just about enough legroom to be comfortable on long journeys.
 With the extra height the Range Rover gives you in the cabin, it feels truly massive in the back with a fantastic view out.
-And the air-suspension can be used to lower the body and make it easier to get in – although it's still not quite as effortless a BMW 7-Series or Audi A8.
+And the air-suspension can be used to lower the body and make it easier to get in – although it's still not quite as effortless as a Mercedes S-Class or any other limousine.